HTML comment element

 # Demo

-The CKEditor 5 instance below is configured to keep the HTML comments in the document content.
-You can view the source of the document using source editing feature.
-Toggle the source editing mode to see that the HTML comment is present in the document source.
-You can uncomment the paragraph below the picture and upon leaving the source editing mode, you will see this paragraph in the editable area.
+The editor below is configured to keep HTML comments in the document content.
+You can view the source of the document using the source editing feature.
+Toggle the source editing mode Source editing to see there is an HTML comment in the document source.
+Try uncommenting the paragraph below the picture.
+Once you leave the source editing mode, you will see this paragraph in the editable area.

 Appreciation of diversity